Lead generation is the heart and soul of any B2B organization.

 So much so that more than half of businesses say that increasing the number of sales leads they generate is their top digital marketing objective for 2020.

-When it comes to generating leads, there are many weapons in the armoury of a modern sales and marketing team.
+When it comes to generating leads, there are many weapons in the armory of a modern sales and marketing team.
 Content marketing, SEO, email, cold calling, trade shows.
 All of those – and more – can be viable ways to bring leads in at the top of your sales funnel.
 But arguably the most effective strategy of all is social selling.

 In short: if you aren’t using social selling as a key part of your sales strategy, you should be.
 Here’s how you can start doing it right now to boost your lead gen efforts.